 7.3.2.
 NPTv6 Testing

 Set up a UDP listener on the external1 VM.
-We could use the userv.sh (and its ucon.sh partner), but that would require editing the scripts to set up an IPv6 address.
+Using the userv.sh (and its ucon.sh partner) is possible, but that would require editing the scripts to set up an IPv6 address.
 Try this method instead:

-In the setup section above, we arranged for logging to syslogd
+In the setup section above, logging to syslogd

 Dec 31 19:51:44 firewall kernel: ipfw: 2000 Eaction nptv6 UDP [fd01:203:405::20]:52451 [2001:db8:1::10]:5656 in via em0